JcBornard/Wiki_VHCD/VD/ExposedFunctions.md

 Returns <span style="color: red;">X</span> the current steering wheel angle.
 X ∈ [-1..1]. if X ∈ ]0..1] then VD steers to the right, if X ∈ [-1..0[ then VD steers to the left, from 0% to 100% off the max steering angle

-## Functions
+### Functions

-### High level - composition of low level (multiple goals added)
+#### High level - composition of low level (multiple goals added)
-These functions are composition of low level function, they are more likely to be used when creating a scenario with a VD.
+These functions are composition of low level functions, they are more likely to be used when creating a scenario with a VD.

 ```cpp
 void ReachSpeedInSeconds(float Speed, float TimeToReach = 0.);